Guide to Austin Vegan Desserts

 - Thai Fresh offers a large rotating selection of vegan cakes, cookies, parfaits and more, including a large hard-packed ice cream selection with unusual flavors such as Thai ice tea, sweet corn and tamarind.
 Vegan croissants and pain au chocolat are occasionally available on Saturdays.

 - The Sunset Valley location of Tutti Frutti offers soy frozen yogurt by the pound, with many vegan topping options.
 Find Red Hot Vegans’ review of Tutti Frutti here.

-- Amy’s Ice Creams, Kerbey Lane Cafe, Mr. Natural, and TCBY have locations in South Austin.
+- Amy’s Ice Creams, Kerbey Lane Cafe, Mr. Natural, Sugar Mama’s Bakeshop, TCBY, and Wheatsville Coop have locations in South Austin.
 Better Bites Bakery, Celeste’s Best, Red Rabbit Bakery, and Skull and Cakebones items are sold at locations in South Austin.
 See the “Multiple Locations” section for more details.

 - The bakery at the downtown location of Whole Foods Market offers a variety of vegan donuts.
 They also sell vegan apple fritters, brownies, muffins, cake, chocolate chip cookies and gelato.

 - Amy’s Ice Creams has a location in downtown Austin.
 Happy Vegan Baker sells goods at the Saturday Downtown Farmer’s Market.
 Skull and Cakebones items are available from locations downtown.
 See the “Multiple Locations” section for more information.

 - Capital City Bakery is an all-vegan bakery with a retail storefront on E Cesar Chavez.
 They offer a wide variety of cupcakes, cookies, whoopie pies, mini pies, and other sweet and savory baked treats.
 An even wider selection is available by special order.